meditates/simbiosyslab.github.io/_posts/cache/0000-00-00-middle-class.markdown

   - Data Mining
   - Cache Modelling
   - Machine Learning
-title: Capture the “Bourgeoisie” in the Cache
+title: Help the Middle Class Citizens in the Cache
 ---

 Researches have always treated cache requests equal, however, this is NOT true.